- For CSR Scholars

-CSU East Bay students that are interested in applying to participate in the CSU Student Research Competition will need to submit a 5-page research summary to the Center for Student Research.
-The CSU East Bay Committee on Research will review the summaries and select a delegation of ten individuals or teams to attend the system-wide competition.
+CSU East Bay students that are interested in applying to participate in the CSU Student Research Competition will need to submit a 1-page project description to the CSR.
 To submit your research summary for consideration or for more information contact email@example.com.

 The rules governing the written Summary are as follows: